How to minimise the loss of customer demand during the bad weather?

 Pat Keogh, Arema Connect CEO, provides an insight into how businesses can deal with business continuity and minimise sales loss:

-“Snow is nice but it directly effects the economy.
-There is little can be done by business with regard to physical location; however, offices and on-line shops shouldn’t be effected by severe weather conditions.
+“Snow is nice but it directly affects the economy.
+There is little that can be done by business with regard to physical location; however, offices and on-line shops shouldn’t be affected by severe weather conditions.
 Business owners can have measures in place to guarantee the continuity of their business and minimise the potential sales loss.

 Telephones can be diverted to Contact Centre facilities and employees can work from home if processes are in place.
 This will reduce the impact of the bad weather on the cash flow of the business. “